verb (miscarries, miscarrying, miscarried)[no object]

 - Fears that chemical byproducts resulting from purifying drinking water with chlorine boost the chances that pregnant women will miscarry were not supported by the results of a major new study.

-- 2(Of a plan) fail to attain an intended outcome: such a rash crime, and one so very likely to miscarry!More example sentences
+- 2(Of something planned) fail to attain an intended or expected outcome: such a rash crime, and one so very likely to miscarry!More example sentences

 - This plan miscarried, but he corresponded with Sartre and struck up a friendship with Jean Beaufret, the most loyal of French Heideggerians.

 - But the plot miscarries, and finally Celia's virtue and loyalty prevail on the king to surrender her to his son.

 - The plot miscarried, only Hippias' younger brother Hipparchus was killed, and the ‘tyrannicides’ were executed.